makrai/notes/szabolcsi97-scope.md

 * This parallelism is supported by data that pertain to
   * exactly what noun phrases occur in each position, and
-  * what kind of interpretation they receive there.
+  * what kind of interpretation they receive there
 * restrictions on the occurrence of DPs in these positions are well-known
   * a Topic must be specic, and universals do not occur in Topic or Focus
   * hE, no systematic investigation of these matters has been carried out
   * I examine a representative sample.
 The data are summarized in (33)
   * many DPs occur in more than one position as we shall see,
-    * their interpretations vary accordingly.
+    * their interpretations vary accordingly
 * it seems justified to refer at least to
-  Hungarian Topic as (spec of) HRefP and Hungarian Quantifier as (spec of) HDistP.
+  Hungarian Topic as (spec of) HRefP and Hungarian Quantifier as (spec of) HDistP
   * hE, I will retain the labels Focus and PredOp since here, it seems,
-    * the pertinent similarities are functional and the residual differences are significant.
+    * the pertinent similarities are functional and the residual differences are significant
   * ShareP, unlike Focus, does not host definites
-  * PredOp, unlike AgrP, is not Case-related, etc.
+  * PredOp, unlike AgrP, is not Case-related, etc
-* another respect in which Hungarian differs from English is that Hungarian has no agreement (Case) positions mixed with the scope positions in the preverbal field, whence scope relations are independent of the arg hier.
+* another respect in which Hungarian differs from English is that Hungarian has no agreement (Case) positions mixed with the scope positions in the preverbal field, whence scope relations are independent of the arg hier
-  * In the Appendix I outline an analysis of Hungarian sentence structure that captures the observations above.
+  * In the Appendix I outline an analysis of Hungarian sentence structure that captures the observations above

 # 5 OUTLINE OF THE ANALYSIS 14

 * I will focus on the positions HRefP, HDistP, and PredOp, and argue that
-  * their inhabitants contribute to the interpretation of the sentence as summarized in (34) through (36).
+  * their inhabitants contribute to the interpretation of the sentence as summarized in (34) through (36)
 * Focus is omitted, because it has an obvious additional semantic function that is irrelevant to present concerns
 * I formulate my claims with respect to Hungarian and will